simonemoro/cutFinder/README.md

 # cutFinder

-This program is used to quantify single-strand breaks detected by GLOE-Seq.
+This program is used to quantify single-strand breaks detected by GLOE-Seq (DOI: 10.1016/j.molcel.2020.03.027).
-(DOI: 10.1016/j.molcel.2020.03.027)

 ## USAGE